 - Customize Pay button and so on

 Ta-da!
 Now you can accept payments from international customers!

-More about WooCommerce multi-currency
+More about WooCommerce multi-currency to consider

 Now that we’ve shown you the basic steps of enabling multi-currency for your WooCommerce online business.
 Here are some other side dishes that you want to know before grabbing the whole meal.

-Per transaction fee policy
+Per the transaction fee policy

 Many WooCommerce payment gateway plugins are free to install.
-Some of them have no sign-up fee, no lock-in contracts, no subscription plans.
+Some of them have no sign-up fee, no lock-in contracts, and no subscription plans.